chris-chen-creates/archilator/README.md

 3. Within terminal, use the command:

         npm start
-4. Type in some math problems using any of the following characters: `0-9 + - * / . ( ) ^`
+4. Enter an arithmetic equation into the prompt using any of the following characters: `0-9 + - * / . ( ) ^`
 5. Press **ENTER**
-6. The math problem output will be displayed on the next line
+6. The solution will be displayed on the next line